 The reality is very different for your poor dog.

-Remember dogs cannot cool down as effectively as humans.
+Remember, dogs cannot cool down as effectively as humans.
 Parking in the shade or leaving a window open does not make it safe.
 The message still isn’t getting through.
-The hot weather is dangerous even fatal for dogs.
+The hot weather is dangerous, even fatal, for dogs.
 Please leave your dog at home during spells of extreme heat.

 Other hot weather risks

 Overheating doesn’t just occur in cars.
-Your dog is also at risk if left in a conservatory or another glass-sided building that becomes like an oven in hot weather.
+Your dog is also at risk if left in a conservatory or glass-sided building that becomes like an oven in hot weather.

 Protecting your dog in hot weather

-Here are a few Do’s and Don’ts:
+Here are a few Dos and Don’ts:

 |Don’t leave your dog in the car during hot weather.
-Even on an overcast day the temperature can quickly rise|
+Even on an overcast day, the temperature can quickly rise.|

-|Do make sure you keep a ready supply of water available and make regular stops|
+|Make sure you keep a ready water supply available and make regular stops.|

 |Don’t walk or run with your dog at midday; go first thing in the morning or the evening instead.|

-|Do ensure that your dog has a cool, shady place to lie in with plenty of water and ventilation|
+|Ensure your dog has a cool, shady place to lie in with plenty of water and ventilation.|

-|Don’t leave your dog outside all day in the sun|
+|Don’t leave your dog outside all day in the sun.|

-|Do groom your dog to remove excess hair; that will keep him cool in hot weather.|
+|Do groom your dog to remove excess hair, keeping him cool in hot weather.|

-|Do make sure that he has plenty of water|
+|Do make sure that he has plenty of water.|

 |Add Rock Sulpher to the water.
-This helps cool the blood and regulate the temperature|
+This helps cool the blood and regulate the temperature.|

-|Make up chicken stock (dog friendly) and freeze it into ice cubes as a nice cold reward|
+|Make up chicken stock (dog friendly) and freeze it into ice cubes as a nice cold reward.|

-|Consider getting some kind of bandana and keep it wet.
-The water will help keep him cool but make sure you keep it wet|
+|Consider getting some bandana and keep it wet.
+The water will help keep him cOOL but ensure you keep it wet.|

 |Place a damp towel across the back of your dog.
-It will help cool them down especially after a walk|
+It will help cool them down, especially after a walk.|

 Contact your vet immediately if there is no improvement.
 Urgent First Aid care is essential to cool the dog’s core temperature as soon as possible, and your vet may administer a cold intravenous infusion.
-Serious damage to the dog’s internal organs can result when exposed to excessively high temperatures, yet you may not see signs of these problems for up to 24 hours after exposure.
+Severe damage to the dog’s internal organs can result when exposed to excessively high temperatures, yet you may not see signs of these problems for up to 24 hours after exposure.

-Play it cool this summer and your dog will love you for it.
+Play it cool this summer, and your dog will love you for it.